 Throughout the year, Madison Reed has seen an impressive 38% increase in conversion thanks to the incorporation of the AR powered hair virtual try on services.
-The brand's color crew agents and customers alike have both used the feature to help choose the best hair color for clients and themselves.
+Visualized try-on results help to increase the purchase confidence of Madison hair products.

 With 50 years of science and customer loyalty, Clinique has been a pioneer and a master in using technology to better serve its users.

 "We have been so laser-focused on what our consumer needs up to that point, that we're already playing in this space," says Brant-Gargan.
 "We know that everything's moved to digital, everything's on-demand, people are at home and they want things at their fingertips."

 The skincare, cosmetics, and fragrance giant has made it a priority to meet the customer where she is, both in-store, online, and especially across social media.
 Through its Foundation Finder tool, Clinique helps consumers find their perfect shade match with the skin color analysis result, and instantaneously reveals the recommended colors.
 The built-in virtual try-on feature then lets a user see how the shade looks on their skin, and even offers further options to test out other products.
 In perfecting the virtual skin color analysis, foundation matching science, and lip color try-on, Clinique has delivered the at-home digital try-on experience the consumer needs to feel confident browsing and shopping at home.

 Watch the full webinar video here.